wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/regex.rst

 Regular Expression Syntax
 =========================

-Regular expressions or regex, are sequences of characters that define a pattern.
-In the Wazuh ruleset, some of the options used with rules definitions take a regular expression as their value.
+Regular expressions, or regex, are sequences of characters that define a pattern.
+In the Wazuh ruleset, some of the options used in rules definitions take a regular expression as their value.
 For example:

 .. code-block:: xml